Dirac Assisted Tree Method for 1D Heterogeneous Helmholtz Equations with Arbitrary Variable Wave Numbers: Introduction and Motivations

-Next, we discuss how our method differs from the partition of unity FEM (PUFEM) presented in \cite{BS00,MB96}.
-Refer to Table \ref{table:vsPUFEM} for a brief comparison of the numerical performance between DAT, $6$-th and $8$-th order FDM, as well as PUFEM (see \cite[Section 3]{BS00} for special shape functions used in 1D PUFEM and the corresponding coefficient matrix).
+Next, we discuss how our method differs from the partition of unity FEM (PUFEM) presented in \cite{MB96,bm97}.
+Refer to \cref{ex:constant} and \cref{table:vsPUFEM} in \cref{sec:examples} for a juxtaposition of the numerical performance between DAT, $6$th and $8$th order FDM, as well as PUFEM (see \cite[Section 3]{BS00} for special shape functions used in 1D PUFEM and the corresponding coefficient matrix).
 One stark difference is in how we apply the partition of unity.
 Recall that DAT applies the partition of unity to the source term $f$.
 By the definition of PUFEM, we multiply the partition of unity with local approximation spaces and use this as our test and trial spaces in FEM.
 The effectiveness of PUFEM hinges on how to find suitable local approximation spaces.
 For the case of $a(x)=1$ and a constant wave number, the local approximation spaces take the form of plane waves or generalized harmonic polynomials.
 In the presence of a large wave number, the trial functions in PUFEM are highly oscillatory.
 Hence, selecting/developing an appropriate quadrature becomes a major concern and challenge for PUFEM.
 Moreover, numerical experiments in \cite{WTTF12} indicate that the coefficient matrix of PUFEM has an extremely large condition number, which may produce extra stability issues.
 For the heterogeneous Helmholtz equation with piecewise smooth coefficients and wave number, finding suitable local approximation spaces can in fact be challenging and computationally expensive.
 See \cite{FG17} for some work along this direction.
-We also note that DAT is not a variation of multigrid method either.
-Strictly speaking, DAT operates with one size grid.
-Due to the partition of unity, the local problems allow us to focus on different sub-domains, but with the same original grid size.
-This is why as we further decompose the local problems, our coefficient matrices continue to reduce in size.
+Due to our way of applying the partition of unity, the local problems allow us to focus on different sub-domains, but with the same original grid size.
+This is why as we further decompose the local problems, our coefficient matrices continue to reduce in size and often have uniformly bounded condition numbers.